2003 Houston Astros season: April—May

+The Astros rebounded to produce an showing during the month of May.

 June

 In his return from the DL on June 7, Richard Hidalgo connected for a game-winning three-run home over the Tampa Bay Devil Rays which resulted in a 5–4 score.
 Part of a 3-hit night, Hidalgo had been hospitalized with tonsillitis just one week prior.
-Meanwhile, Lance Berkman hit a ballpark-record 464 ft home run, and Billy Wagner converted the 199th save of his career to tie a franchise record.
+Meanwhile, Lance Berkman hit a ballpark-record 464 ft home run, and Billy Wagner converted the 199th save of his career to tie a franchise record, first achieved by Dave Smith.

 On June 8, Wagner earned his 200th career save against Tampa Bay.

+Oswalt—Munro—Saarloos—Lidge—Dotel—Wagner combined no-hitter

+Following an early departure by starter Roy Oswalt due to a groin injury on June 11 at Yankee Stadium, five Astros relievers supervened to toss a no-hitter for the first against the New York Yankees in 45 years.
+Houston's early access into the bullpen segued into establishing the major league record for most pitchers contributing to such a contest during an 8–0 Astros victory.
+Succeeding Oswalt from the second inning on, Pete Munro, Kirk Saarloos, Brad Lidge, Octavio Dotel and Wagner each delivered in this historic contest.
+Lidge (4–0), who worked the sixth and seventh innings, was credited with the win.

+In the top of the fourth, Berkman launched a deep blast to right field that also plated Geoff Blum, capping Houston's scoring while mounting a 4–0 advantage.
+In addition to Berkman's home run, the Astros aggregated five doubles, including two from Hidalgo, and a triple from Orlando Merced.

-Following an early departure by starter Roy Oswalt due to a groin injury on June 11, five Astros relievers supervened to sling a no-hitter against the New York Yankees, establishing the major league record for most pitchers contributing to a no-hitter.
-After Oswalt left the game in the second inning, Pete Munro, Kirk Saarloos, Brad Lidge, Octavio Dotel and Wagner each followed to deliver this historic contest.
-The was the first occasion in a major-league record 6.980 contests that the Yankees had been no-hit, since Hoyt Wilhelm's 1–0 expenditure for the Baltimore Orioles on September 20, 1958.
-Lidge, who worked the sixth and seventh innings, was credited with the win.
-Dotel turned in an eventful eighth inning.
-Frist, Juan Rivera whiffed on three pitches.
-Next, Alfonso Soriano fouled off three consecutive offerings before swinging and missing on a pitch in the dirt that eluded Brad Ausmus, acquiescing passage for Soriano to scamper safely to first base.
-Derek Jeter coaxed a full count, but struck out swinging, and Jason Giambi was retired with a swing-and-miss on a 2–2 count.
-Hence, Dotel became the 45th pitcher to hurl a major-league record tying four-strikeout inning, and the first to do so during a no-hitter.
-Dotel became the second Astro to achieve this feat, and first since Mike Scott did so on September 3, 1986, versus the Chicago Cubs.
-Astros pitchers induced 13 total whiffs.
-It was also Houston's first-ever game in The Bronx.
+Dotel assumed the mound for Houston for the eighth frame, which culminated into its own unique event.
+The right-hander whiffed Juan Rivera on three pitches for the first out.
+Next, Alfonso Soriano fouled off three consecutive offerings before swinging and missing on a wild pitch bounced in the dirt that eluded catcher Brad Ausmus for an uncaught third strike, acquiescing passage for Soriano to scamper safely to first base.
+Derek Jeter then coaxed a full count, but struck out swinging, and Dotel retired Jason Giambi with a swing-and-miss on a 2–2 count.
+Not only did Dotel became the 44th pitcher to sling a major-league record tying four-strikeout inning, but he became the first to do so during a no-hitter.

+During top of the opening frame, the Astros lineup leveraged the wild pitch from Yankees starter Jeff Weaver to ignite the scoring.
+Biggio led the contest off with a double.
+Blum then flied out deep enough to center field to advance Biggio to third.
+Next, Bagwell grounded out to the pitcher, and Jeff Kent followed with a walk.
+With Berkman at the plate, Weaver's wild pitch on a 1–2 count allowed Biggio to score and Kent to go to second, while the Astros assumed a 1–0 advantage.
+Berkman also grounded out to Weaver to retire the side.